BZoennchen/Pages/_posts/2023-11-19-musical-interrogation-III.md

 of inputs one at a time.
 With each new input, the network not only considers this current input but also incorporates a *hidden state*---a representation of previous inputs—thanks to its recurrent connections.
-This hidden state $\mathbf{h}_t$ is updated at each step, ensuring that the network retains a memory of what it has processed so far.
+This hidden state $$\mathbf{h}_t$$ is updated at each step, ensuring that the network retains a memory of what it has processed so far.

 <br>
 <div><img style="display:block; margin-left:auto; margin-right:auto; width:80%;" src="{% link /assets/images/rnn-unfold.png %}" alt="Sketch of an RNN unfolded in time">